-• Individualization: Start a session with the remus agent in the individual (or more generally, with its kernel agent).
-The software will recognize that a clone is being used, and not the original individual, and it will ask whether this is in fact the case.
+The basic installation process is started by starting a session with the remus agent in the individual (or more generally, with its kernel agent), using one of the invocation files that were described in Section 1.4.
+The software will recognize that a copy is being used, and not an original individual, and it will ask whether this is in fact the case.
 Provided that the user answers yes, the system deletes information that is specific to the individual that the copy was made from, and establishes the current copy as an individual.
-This step is automatic except for the single question from the system.
+This is done as part of the session startup process, and there is no way of doing it as an invoked operation later on in the session.